Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-conventions-english.rst

 The most obvious conventions are:

-- the **settings of the build chain** should be used (ex: with regard to compiler flags) and adapted/completed if needed; the (possibly-specialised) ``GNUmakesettings.inc``,  ``GNUmakerules.inc`` and ``GNUmakevars.inc`` files should be relied upon
+- the **settings of the build chain** should be used (e.g. with regard to compiler flags) and adapted/completed if needed; the (possibly-specialised) ``GNUmakesettings.inc``,  ``GNUmakerules.inc`` and ``GNUmakevars.inc`` files should be relied upon

 - **no warning should be tolerated**; anyway our build chain treats warnings as (blocking) errors

-- **test cases** should be developed alongside most if not all modules; ex: if developing ``src/foobar.erl``, then probably the ``test/foobar_test.erl`` testing code should be developed, after or, even preferably, before the implementation of the tested code; test success should be evaluated automatically, by the code (ex: thanks to pattern matching), not by the person running the test (ex: who would have to compare visually the actual results with the expected ones); in some cases, only **integrated tests** can be devised in practice; tests should be gathered in **test suites**, that should be runnable automatically (``make test``, recursively through child directories) and fail loudly (and in a blocking manner) at the first error met
+- **test cases** should be developed alongside most if not all modules; e.g. if developing ``src/foobar.erl``, then probably the ``test/foobar_test.erl`` testing code should be developed, after or, even preferably, before the implementation of the tested code; test success should be evaluated automatically, by the code (e.g. thanks to pattern matching), not by the person running the test (e.g. who would have to compare visually the actual results with the expected ones); in some cases, only **integrated tests** can be devised in practice; tests should be gathered in **test suites**, that should be runnable automatically (``make test``, recursively through child directories) and fail loudly (and in a blocking manner) at the first error met

 - **multiple levels of quality documentation** should be made available to the code user, and probably be written in parallel to the code; there are at least three documentation levels:

-  - lower-level documentation: code should always be **densely commented**, with documentation headers added to all functions, inlined comments (not paraphrasing the code) and self-describing symbols: function names, variable names (ex: ``RegisteredState = ...`` to be preferred to ``NewState = ...``), etc.; more generally all names shall be long enough to be descriptive (clarity preferred over compactness); type specifications also pertain to this low-level documentation effort
+  - lower-level documentation: code should always be **densely commented**, with documentation headers added to all functions, inlined comments (not paraphrasing the code) and self-describing symbols: function names, variable names (e.g. ``RegisteredState = ...`` to be preferred to ``NewState = ...``), etc.; more generally all names shall be long enough to be descriptive (clarity preferred over compactness); type specifications also pertain to this low-level documentation effort

   - higher-level **design and/or implementation notes**: they should be available as a set of paragraphs in each source file, before the function definitions, to describe the context and constraints, and help understanding how the features are implemented, and why